damnsemicolon/readme-generator-nodejs/assets/sample README.md

 ## Description

-This README Generator will take user inputs and generate a readme from the data
+This README Generator will ask for user's input for different parts of a README file, and uses the input data to autogenerate a pre-formatted README.

 ## Table of Contents